 Over the course of four weeks, learn how to transform a stack of Kraft envelopes and a hardcover book you’re not planning to read into a one-of-a-kind, compact travel journal.
 Book artist and educator Bel Mills will walk you through the process from start to finish—beginning with an overview of the book upcycling process, cutting and stitching, all the way through to creating a final button closure to keep your journal secure.
-We’ll be using the crown binding method created by Hedi Kyle and modified by a couple of signature stitches and with the twist of using envelopes for paper By the end of our time together, you’ll have a brand new (old) journal with text-weight paper for writing or doodling, heavy paper for mounting photos, and pockets for stashing found treasures.
+We'll be using the crown binding method created by Hedi Kyle, modified by stitching in signatures and using envelopes for pages.
+By the end of our time together, you’ll have a brand new (old) journal with text-weight paper for writing or doodling, heavy paper for mounting photos, and pockets for stashing found treasures.
 You’ll also come away from this class with new bookmaking skills that you can apply to future projects.

 No prior experience is required for this course.
 However, it’s recommended that students have some experience cutting paper (or fabric) with a ruler and craft knife.